dancer1325/camunda-docs/docs/components/modeler/dmn/dmn-data-types.md

 description: On overview of the available data types in DMN.
 ---

-Camunda supports the following data types for DMN:
+* data types / -- supported for -- DMN

 | Type name         | Associated FEEL type                                                                                      |
 | ----------------- | --------------------------------------------------------------------------------------------------------- |